TheGeorgeAlexander/bachelor-thesis/README.md

 It is assumed you have set up [MoreFixes](https://github.com/JafarAkhondali/Morefixes), or your own source database, locally in PostgreSQL.
 Edit the database name or user that is used for that connection at the top of `src/main.py` if necessary, `SRC_DB_NAME` and `SRC_DB_USER`.

 1. Run the main script to fill the `vulnurl` unfiltered database: `python3 src/main.py`
 2. Wait until that script is finished.
-On a strong laptop it took ~20 mins.
+On a strong laptop, it took ~20 mins.
 3. Run the filtering script to fill the `vulnurl_filtered` database: `python3 src/filter.py`
 4. Wait until that script is finished.
-On a strong laptop it took <1 min.
+On a strong laptop, it took <1 min.
 5. Done!